dikortis/LetsTalkETC/Episodes/Episode_15.md

-can't enforce properly you can only enforce them by convention whereas you can enforce them properly but the compiler will tell you you can't do that if you can it you can enforce it if you've got pure functions do you think that the strong type system these two things are
+can't enforce properly you can only enforce them by convention whereas you can enforce them properly but the compiler will tell you can't do that it you can enforce it if you've got pure functions do you think that the strong type system these two things are